atrnh/shydactyl/readme.md

-**⚠️ This project is now part of the official [Tridactyl](https://addons.mozilla.org/en-US/firefox/addon/tridactyl-vim/?src=external-github) extension**
+### ⚠️ This project is now part of the official [Tridactyl](https://addons.mozilla.org/en-US/firefox/addon/tridactyl-vim/?src=external-github) extension

+I'm still going to continue development on this fork though; scroll down for installation instructions.

 ![screencap](screen.png)